python/cpython/Doc/reference/datamodel.rst

    method—that will instead have the opposite effect of explicitly *blocking* such fallback.

-.. [#] For operands of the same type, it is assumed that if the non-reflected method (such as :meth:`__add__`) fails the operation is not supported, which is why the reflected method is not called.
+.. [#] For operands of the same type, it is assumed that if the non-reflected method -- such as :meth:`__add__` -- fails then the overall operation is not supported, which is why the reflected method is not called.